 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct six to eight weeks out for Fashion Week and fall weekends.
 Skip if pool-deck noise bothers you; the rooftop runs hot all summer.